 The ideal agile work environment should include places where employees don’t have to knock on doors to go in and areas where they can take a break.
 Such collaborative spaces include break-out areas, lounges, and seating clusters, furnished with sofas, benches, and tub chairs.

-Collaborative spaces create a relaxed living room vibe, hence are great for when you want to step away from the intense office atmosphere.
+Collaborative spaces create a relaxing living room vibe, hence are great for when you want to step away from the intense office atmosphere.
 Having these spaces in your agile workplace also promotes teamwork and creativity in comfortable areas where there are no partitions.
 Employees can work in these collaborative areas or use them to decompress after serious meetings or tasks without anyone judging them.

 - Create private spaces